St Bernard’s Catholic Grammar School

 With a proven track record in preparing pupils for the 11 Plus, Marie Redmond MEd and her team of exceptional, fully qualified and experienced primary teachers (not ‘tutors’) provide specialist tuition focused on your child’s individual learning needs.

-Our unique 11 Plus tuition courses in Amersham, Aylesbury, Beaconsfield, Burnham, Chalfont St Peter, High Wycombe, Reading (Winnersh, Wokingham), Slough, Stoke Poges and Windsor are structured to give children the confidence they need to sit and pass exams in a friendly, stress-free environment.
+Our unique 11 Plus tuition courses in Amersham, Aylesbury, Beaconsfield, Bushey, Gerrards Cross, High Wycombe, Langley, Maidenhead, Reading (Winnersh, Wokingham) and Stoke Poges are structured to give children the confidence they need to sit and pass exams in a friendly, stress-free environment.

 Introduction to the Slough Consortium 11 Plus exam

 To be eligible to apply for a place at a Slough grammar school (Herschel Grammar School, Langley Grammar School, St Bernard’s Catholic Grammar School and Upton Court Grammar School), your child will need to pass the Slough Consortium 11 Plus exam.
-Children born between 1st September 2011 and 31st August 2012 will take the Slough Consortium 11+ exam on Saturday 21st September 2024 to be eligible to apply for a place for September 2023.
-The date of the 2022 exam has not yet been confirmed.
+Children born between 1st September 2013 and 31st August 2014 will take the Slough Consortium 11+ exam on Saturday 21st September 2024 to be eligible to apply for a place for September 2025.

 - The Slough 11 Plus exam consists of two papers, taken on the same day, each approximately 60 minutes in duration and testing English, mathematics, verbal reasoning and non-verbal reasoning.